wuwen1994/SDTR/README.md

 # How Many Annotations Do We Need for Generalizing New-coming Shadow Images?

-by Wen Wu, Wenya Yang, Weiyin Ma and Xiao-Diao Chen
+by Wen Wu, Weiyin Ma and Xiao-Diao Chen

 This implementation is written by Wen Wu at the Hangzhou Dianzi University.
 ***